 Pran Handa was born in India on 21 March 1930 and died, aged 89, on 1 December 2019.
-Pran became a member of KOVE in 2016 due to a mutual connection with us at an exhibition at Brent Museum.
-We were very pleased when he agreed to join the KOVE Steering Group.
+Pran became a member of KOVE in 2016, via a mutual connection at a Brent Museum exhibition, and we were very pleased when he agreed to join the Steering Group.

 His active interest in the Kilburn neighbourhood was ongoing.
-He chatted to one and all along Kilburn High Road, out on his daily walk that included his beloved Grange Park.
-Very proud of his artistic family, Pran was also interested in intergenerational work and was keen about helping to link up different generations in the area.
+He chatted to one and all along Kilburn High Road, out on his daily walk including his beloved Grange Park.
+Very proud of his artistic family, Pran was also interested in intergenerational work and was keen to link up different generations in the area.

-Pran was supportive of KOVE installing street benches for people to have a rest and he generously paid for two for the local community to benefit.
-The bench near Finchley Road Waitrose was dedicated to his wife.
+Pran was supportive of KOVE installing street benches for people to have a rest.
+He generously paid for two for the benefit of the local community, the one near Finchley Road Waitrose was dedicated to his wife.
 His kind and warm spirit made him a popular local figure and he is very much missed.

 “I knew Pran through the KOVE Steering Group and frequently met him as he took exercise via Webheath.
 We spoke of the benches campaign and he hoped to see one on the estate.
 When he became ill he put cash in an envelope to realise this; it was enough to provide an Amberol bench in the community garden.
 The plaque reads 'Life is but a river so live for the moment and take a seat'.
 His daughters have visited the garden and know how much his bench is appreciated.
 The dedication was postponed by the pandemic but Pran will be fondly remembered."

-Pran's daughters, Karolina and Margareta also pay tribute to their Dad:
+Pran's daughters, Karolina and Margareta also paid tribute to their Dad:

 Lynda Stuart with Pran Handa (Mel Wright) and Myra Newman (John Miles)